Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors

 For the antennas closer to the point of impact of the shower core on the ice surface (left columns of Figure~\ref{fig:traces_west_axis_comb} and Figure~\ref{fig:traces_north_axis_comb}), the in-air emission dominates.
 The Cherenkov angle in air is of the order of $1^{\circ}$, and the in-air emission is therefore strongest close to the shower axis~\cite{Schr_der_2017}.
 For the antennas further out, at a horizontal distance of $80$~m from the shower axis, the in-ice emission dominates, as these antennas are placed in the Cherenkov ring clearly visible in Figure~\ref{fig:fp_combined}.

-For the in-air emission the West component of the electric field is the strongest, showing that the geomagnetic emission dominates.
-The Askaryan emission is radially polarized and is therefore clearly visible for antennas located on the North axis (Figure~\ref{fig:traces_north_axis_comb}), showing a signal in the North component close to the shower core.
+For the in-air emission the west component of the electric field is the strongest, showing that the geomagnetic emission dominates.
+The Askaryan emission is radially polarized and is therefore clearly visible for antennas located on the north axis (Figure~\ref{fig:traces_north_axis_comb}), showing a signal in the north component close to the shower core.
 This component also shows the expected polarization flip when moving from one side of the shower core to the other.
-The Askaryan emission can also be seen through its interference with the geomagnetic emission in the antennas on the West axis (Figure~\ref{fig:traces_west_axis_comb}), causing the total signal in the West component to be stronger on the negative side of the axis compared to that on the positive side.
-The vertical component of the in-air emission is always small, since most of the in-air emission comes from above the ice surface, resulting in mostly horizontally polarized electric fields.
+The Askaryan emission can also be seen through its interference with the geomagnetic emission in the antennas on the west axis (Figure~\ref{fig:traces_west_axis_comb}), causing the total signal in the west component to be stronger on the negative side of the axis compared to that on the positive side.
+The vertical component of the in-air emission is always small since the in-air emission comes from above the ice surface, corresponding to down-going rays toward the given antenna positions and thus horizontally polarized electric fields.